 The financial statements comply in all material aspects with Indian Accounting Standards (Ind AS) notified under Section 133 of the Companies Act, 2013 (the Act) [Companies (Indian Accounting Standards) Rules, 2015] and other relevant provisions of the Act.

 b) Historical Cost Convention

-The financial statements have been prepared on the historical cost basis, except for the following items:
+The financial statements have been prepared on the historical cost basis.